Albert Ganzenmüller: Career

 Albert Ganzenmüller had taken part in the Munich Beer Hall Putsch in November 1923 while still at Realgymnasium (secondary high school).
 Afterwards, he became a holder of the Blood Order of the German Nazi Party.
 After graduating from the Technical College in Munich (now Technical University Munich), where he was a member of a student fraternity known as the Corps Rheno-Palatia München, he became an executive with the Deutsche Reichsbahn (German State Railways) in 1931 and joined the Nazi Party and the Sturmabteilung (SA or “brownshirts”).
-In 1940, he had reached the rank of colonel on the staff of the SA supreme command.
-He held a doctorate degree in Engineering.
+In 1940, he had reached the rank of SA-Standartenführer on the staff of the Supreme SA Leadership.
+He held a Doctor of Engineering degree.

-In 1934 Ganzenmüller became a senior railway executive (Reichsbahn-Rat) in Munich and in 1938 was appointed Senior Government Adviser (Oberregierungsrat).
+In 1934, Ganzenmüller became a senior railway executive (Reichsbahn-Rat) in Munich and in 1938 was appointed Senior Government Adviser (Oberregierungsrat).
 He was subsequently head (Dezernent) of electrical engineering at the central office of the German State Railways in Munich.
 In 1940 he took over the repair and renewal of the electric railway network in occupied France.
 The following year, at his own request, he was transferred to the Eastern Division at Poltava in central Ukraine.

 Ganzenmüller quickly restored railroad traffic between Minsk and Smolensk.
-On the recommendation of Albert Speer in May 1942, Ganzenmüller was appointed Deputy General Director of the German State Railways and Under-secretary of State at the Reich Transport Ministry, Dr. Julius Dorpmüller.
+On the recommendation of Albert Speer in May 1942, Ganzenmüller succeeded Wilhelm Kleinmann as Deputy General Director of the German State Railways and State Secretary at the Reich Transport Ministry under Dr. Julius Dorpmüller.

 Involvement in deportations

 Ganzenmüller was immediately involved in the organization of trains for deportation.
 He collaborated in the transportation scheme for elderly German Jews to Theresienstadt and ensured the smooth running of transport to the extermination camps set up under Operation Reinhardt.
-On 16 July 1942, Karl Wolff, the Personal Adjutant to Heinrich Himmler, complained to the newly appointed under-secretary about irregular transport and track repairs on the line to the extermination camp at Sobibor.
+On 16 July 1942, Karl Wolff, the Personal Adjutant to Heinrich Himmler, complained to the newly appointed State Secretary about irregular transport and track repairs on the line to the extermination camp at Sobibor.
 Ganzenmüller replied in writing on 28 July 1942 as follows:

 A train carrying 5,000 Jews has run daily since 22 July from Warsaw to Treblinka via Malkinia; furthermore, another train has run twice a week with 5,000 Jews from Przemysl to Belzec.
 The senior management of the eastern division of the railways, ‘Gedob’ (Generaldirektion der Ostbahnen), is in constant touch with the security service (Sicherheitsdienst) in Krakau.
-The latter is in agreement that transport from Warsaw to Sobibor via Lublin should continue while the reconstruction work on this stretch renders such movements impossible ([until] approximately October 1942).
+The latter is in agreement that transport from Warsaw to Sobibor via Lublin should continue while the reconstruction work on this stretch renders such movements impossible ([until] approximately October 1942.

 Karl Wolff thanked him on 13 August 1942 in a personal letter:

 … I note with particular pleasure from your communication that a train with 5,000 members of the chosen race has been running daily for 14 days and that we are accordingly in a position to continue with this population movement at an accelerated pace. […]

 At the beginning of 1943, Himmler approached Ganzenmüller directly in order to ensure the pending “removal of Jews” to the Auschwitz concentration camp.